View on GitHub

 While others whisper, soft—— not loud.

-The accentuation makes it glide,
+The accentuation makes them glide,

 With stresses rising like a tide.